renner/addon-registry/README.md

 ## Consuming the Resource

-Your webapp is the one to make use of this resource, so add this to `WEB-INF/web.xml`:
+To consume add-ons within a webapp, specify the resource in the webapp configuration.
+For Tomcat add this to `WEB-INF/web.xml`:

     <resource-env-ref>
         <description>Object factory for the AddonRegistry singleton</description>